ibm-cloud-docs/BlockStorage/accessing-block-storage-windows.md

 # Connecting to iSCSI LUNS on Microsoft Windows
 {: #mountingWindows}

-By following the steps in this topic, you can authorize your host to access your {{site.data.keyword.blockstoragefull}} volume, install and configure the iSCSI feature on a Windows&reg; server, and then mount, initialize, and format {{site.data.keyword.blockstorageshort}} volumes.
+By following the steps in this topic, you can authorize your host to access your {{site.data.keyword.blockstoragefull}} volume.
+Then, you can install and configure the iSCSI feature on a Windows&reg; server, and mount, initialize, and format the {{site.data.keyword.blockstorageshort}} volumes.
 {: shortdesc}

 ## Prerequisites
 {: #authhostwin}

-Before you start, make sure the host that is accessing the {{site.data.keyword.blockstorageshort}} volume was authorized through the [{{site.data.keyword.cloud}} console](https://{DomainName}/classic){: external}.
+Before you start, make sure that the host that is accessing the {{site.data.keyword.blockstorageshort}} volume was authorized through the [{{site.data.keyword.cloud}} console](https://{DomainName}/classic){: external}.

 1. Log in to the [{{site.data.keyword.cloud_notm}} console](https://{DomainName}/){: external}.
 From the **menu** ![Menu icon](../icons/icon_hamburger.svg "Menu"), select **Classic Infrastructure** ![Classic icon](../icons/classic.svg "Classic").
 2. Click **Storage** > **{{site.data.keyword.blockstorageshort}}**.